 Le Grand Tour de Yorkshire

-As the location of the Grande Departe, Yorkshire is also building a new type of community for the region, one that combines sport, tourism and media.
-By following the cycling route map, a new sort of neighbourhood plan, we will explore the type of communities Yorkshire had and has to offer from Roman roads to modern arenas and ask what we can learn from what went before and how we see the communities of the future.
+As the location of the Grand Depart, Yorkshire is building a new type of community for the region, one that combines sport, tourism and media.
+By following the cycling route map – a new sort of neighbourhood plan – we can explore the type of communities Yorkshire had – and has – to offer from Roman roads to modern arenas and ask what we can learn from the past to build the communities of the future.

 Telephone: 020 7399 7400